 We have simple tricks to prevent this.
 Firstly, select the text you wish to copy or move to a new place.
 Keep the text selected.
 Move to the location where you wish to move or copy the text.
 While you are here, do not release the click.

 In case you want to move the text, select Ctrl key and then, right-click on the new location.
-On other hands, when copying text, select Ctrl+Shift followed by a right-click on the new location.
+On the other hand, when copying text, select Ctrl+Shift followed by a right-click on the new location.
 This way, you can avoid overwriting on what is already there on the clipboard and make your life less worrisome.

 7. Where You Were The Last Time

-This trick which we will tell you is, especially, useful in case of lengthy documents.
+This trick which we will tell you is especially, useful in case of lengthy documents.
 Let us explain this to you with the help of an example.

 You wake up this morning and have to go back to the book you are working on currently.
 There are already 160 pages in it and you know how boring and annoying it is to scroll down until the end.
 So, what do you do?
 Well, you press Shift+F5.

-8. Uniform Formatting
+8. Uniform Formatting – MS Word Trick

 Don’t you hate it when you copy and paste a text into your document and its formatting changes?
-You can get rid of the non-uniformity in no time by clicking on the Paste Options button which appears when you paste a text in a document.
+You can get rid of the non-uniformity in no time by clicking on the Paste Options Button which appears when you paste a text in a document.